ItsCEED/Twitter-Bot/README.md

 In terminal, run command: ```npm init```.
 Fill in the required information which will include: package name, version, description, entry point, etc.
 *Note*: When prompted in the entry point for the filename, I would name it something other than the default index.js.
-For me, turns out I already had a file name index.js on my computer.
+For me, turns out I already had a file named index.js on my computer.

 After doing that, run:
 ```